Stratøs: A CU professor's life as a musician

 “It’s just that we live in a society now where it’s easier to market something if it’s specialized, if we can brand it,” he said.

-At the same time, Stratøs says that despite its challenges, being a multidisciplinary artist also has its benefits.
-He says it helps him professionally and creatively.
+Despite its challenges, Stratøs says that being a multidisciplinary artist also has its benefits, professionally and creatively.

 “My, sort of like database of connections and network is a little bit wider because it includes photographers and visual artists,” he said.